-Our nursery currently offers any, or all of the following sessions:
+Our nursery currently offers the following sessions:

 Breakfast Club: 7.30am until school starts (£5 per child per day)